UPchieve/subway/README.md

 ### GET /api/user/:id

 Returns a sanitized public user record for a user with the given id.
-May perform checks on the authorization level of the current user to strip out priveliged information.
+May perform checks on the authorization level of the current user to strip out privileged information.

 ### POST /api/volunteers